LukasPietzschmann/telescope-tabs/README.md

 to switch to the last opened tab immediately.
 This does not only work when switching tabs with this extension, but also when you use Neovims builtin tab movement methods.

+This plugin improves upon the already present `g<Tab>` shortcut by keeping track of a "last shown tab stack".
+Consequently, if you close the most previously visited tab, `g<Tab>` will fail.
+However, telescope-tabs will happily show the second last tab.

 I would recommend to bind this to a shortcut if you wanna use this regularly :^)